charleston76/einsteinBot/README.md

 ![Messaging Settings](images/MessagingSettings.png)

-Are you a little bit lost?
+### Are you a little bit lost?

-Please, take a look on the **video demos** we have in the channel (better in playback speed 1.5)!
+Please, take a look on the **video demos** we have in the channel!

 [![Execution example](images/santosforceChannel.png)](https://www.youtube.com/@santosforce6170)

+So, let's get down to business

 ## Scratch org creation